 - "Being perfectly candid, we didn't yearn for more horsepower or more torque.
 Thanks to a very low curb weight (estimated at about 2,700 pounds), a well-balanced chassis (53/47 percent front/rear) and a low center of gravity (besting the Porsche Cayman), the Scion was as obedient as a well-trained Border Collie." -- Autoblog

 Acceleration and Power

-Only one engine is available in the 2013 Scion FR-S: a 2.0-liter, horizontally-opposed four-cylinder engine that generates 200 horsepower at 7,000 rpm and 151 pound-feet of torque at 6,600 rpm.
-That’s significantly less power than rivals like the base Ford Mustang and Nissan 370Z, but reviewers don’t seem to mind.
-The EPA reports that the 2013 Scion FR-S gets up to 25/34 mpg city/highway, which is better than many affordable sports cars.
+Only one engine is available in the 2013 Scion FR-S: a 2.0-liter four-cylinder engine that generates 200 horsepower at 7,000 rpm and 151 pound-feet of torque at 6,600 rpm.
+That’s significantly less power than rivals like the base Ford Mustang and Nissan 370Z have, but reviewers don’t seem to mind.
+The EPA reports that the 2013 Scion FR-S gets up to 25/34 mpg city/highway, which is better than the fuel economy of many affordable sports cars.

 The rear-wheel drive FR-S is available with either a six-speed manual or automatic transmission, which both get high marks.
 Reviewers generally like the manual’s smooth, connected feel, but also comment that the automatic fires off rapid shifts, especially in Sport mode.
 Still, one critic notes that the six-speed manual felt a bit notchy between second and third gear shifts.

 - "Although there is a manual shift gate for the automatic, plus shift paddles, we found it worked best on the track when it's simply left in drive; try to use the paddles and you'll likely have downshifts denied even when there seems to be plenty of space left on the tach.
 That complaint aside, this appears to be a very nice automatic, but why would you want one in this pure sports car?" -- Automobile Magazine